Unfinished war in Sri Lanka threatens paradise regained

 "NOT CHILD'S PLAY"

-The island's military spokesman, Brigadier Ruwan Wanigasooriya, admits there has been a rise in sexual crimes in the former war zone, but says only a few are related to the security forces that number around 160,000 in the region.
+The island's military spokesman, Brigadier Ruwan Wanigasooriya, recognises that there has been a rise in sexual crimes in the former war zone but says a disproportionate few have been committed by members of the security forces, which Tamil politicians number at around 160,000 in the region.

-"In cases of involvement of the army, we have taken action against them so there is no impunity," he said.
+"There has been an increase in sexual violence.
+Why?
+Because normalcy is returning.
+Normal male activities are taking place.
+Not by the military, by the local population," Wanigasooriya said.
+"In cases of involvement of the army, we have taken action against them so there is no impunity."

+According to data he provided, there were 16 cases of sexual assault committed by security personnel in the north in nearly seven years from 2007.

+A Human Rights Watch report this year noted that torture, rape and ill treatment in custody by the security forces remain widespread.
+Last year the rights group detailed 75 cases of alleged rape and sexual abuse that occurred from 2006-2012 in both official and secret detention centres.

 In view of "a very real threat" of the LTTE’s revival, the government has set no time frame to withdraw troops.